SERIES > Innocent Devil's Harem

 Still, I didn’t know why

-she’d held another job almost full-time while attending the police academy, and
+position, she’d held another job almost full-time while attending the police

-‘why’ once, but she only gave the allusive answer that she enjoyed solving
+I’d asked her ‘why’ once, but she only gave the allusive answer that she

-mysteries – allusive, because I didn’t feel like her answer explained her
+enjoyed solving mysteries – allusive, because I didn’t feel like her answer

 Glancing at the clock again,